therubymentor/blog/content/article/2013-11-23-idomatic-ruby-1.md

 But then we need to think about what we want this method to *return*.
 In this case it will be the return of one of the two methods in the conditional.
 Since this is *Ruby*, every method returns the last evaluation naturally, which is why a return statement at the end of a method in Ruby makes little sense.

-Well, if the last evaluation is returned and the last evaluation is the return of one of the two methods, we don't need tp store a retval variable at all!
+Well, if the last evaluation is returned and the last evaluation is the return of one of the two methods, we don't need to store a retval variable at all!

 ```Ruby
 if vals.any?